ArchiveBox/docs/Donations.md

 **Paypal:** https://paypal.me/NicholasSweeting

-I develop an manage this project solely in my spare.
-If you want to help me keep this project alive, donate to support more development!
+I develop this project solely in my spare time right now.
+If you want to help me keep it alive and flourishing, donate to support more development!

-With more engineering power this can become a distributed archive service with a nice UI, like the Way-Back machine but hosted by everyone!

 If you have any questions or want to partner with this project, contact me at: archivebox-hello@sweeting.me